-This report initially delivers a concrete definition of the dynamic performance metrics and indicators as well as the principles of the followed methodological framework dictating the characteristics of the user comfort profiles (dynamic, data-driven, non-intrusive).
+This report initially delivers a concrete definition of the dynamic performance metrics and indicators as well as the principles of the implemented methodological framework dictating the characteristics of the user comfort profiles (dynamic, data-driven, non-intrusive).
 Subsequently, the deliverable refers to the pillars of Indoor Environmental Quality (I.E.Q.) addressed within D^2EPC (Thermal/Visual comfort, I.A.Q.) and specifies the hybrid methodology to be followed for each environmental domain.
 This methodology concerns the merging of the data-driven approach for the user profile extraction and the findings of the literature research towards identifying the environmental parameters and methodologies to be integrated in the comfort and wellbeing assessment.

 Furthermore, the document delivers the comprehensive list of the HC&W performance indicators including the indicator details, corresponding metrics, spatio-temporal granularities and calculation methodologies.
-Finally, it provides the specification of the personalised comfort profiling engine which will be utilised (where applicable) to apply machine learning clustering algorithms on pilot IoT data and extract the behavioural user profiles.
+Additionally, it provides the specification of the personalised comfort profiling engine which is utilised (where applicable) to apply machine learning clustering algorithms on pilot IoT data and extract the behavioural user profiles.
+Finally, the deliverable presents the fine-tuning and modifications performed towards finalising the D^2EPC HC&W framework and provides a section including the validation of the framework where all KPIs are examined (with both static and dynamically generated boundaries) utilising actual building data from Hypertech's premises.